Submissions for the 2014 Kurt Schork awards

 - Submitted articles must have been published between June 1, 2013 and May 31, 2014.

 - Accepted media: any print-based medium, such as newspapers and magazines, or established online publications.
 Blogs, personal websites and social media pages or channels are not accepted.

-- Because of problems with scanned entries and failed links in past years we now require that each article must be provided as a text file - MS Word (.doc or .docx) or similar text format (.rtf), or a PDF of a text file.
+- Because of problems with scanned entries and failed links in previous years, we require that each article must be provided as a text file – MS Word (.doc or .docx) or similar text format (.rtf), or a PDF of a text file.

-- You may supply a URL link to your article(s), or a scan (as a PDF or JPG file) as supporting evidence of the publication context, but your entry will be disqualified if you have not submitted the required text file too.
+- You may supply a URL link to your article(s), or a scan (as a PDF or JPG file) as supporting evidence of the publication context, but your entry will be automatically disqualified if you do not also submit the required text files.

 Additional material you must provide:

 - a CV or resumé about your education and journalism career.

 - a passport-type photo (JPEG, GIF or PNG file, size less than 250Kb).